josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 im blaming all my shoe reoairs issuea squarely on whoevers grand idea this was to begin with.

-so mych nhs/derby interference apparantbto acheive this, as patient and staff.
+so mych nhs/derby interference apparant to acheive this, as patient and staff.

 so why?